 4. Monitor Performance and Usage

-Since a serverless environment allocates resources dynamically it’s critical to monitor what is happening.
+Since a serverless environment allocates resources dynamically, it’s critical to monitor what is happening.
 Monitor database performance metrics like query execution time, error rate, and resource utilization using monitoring tools.
-With this data you will be able to find bottlenecks and optimize your queries.
-Alerts can also be set up for unusual activity, in order to catch situations which may escalate before they do so.
+With this data, you can identify bottlenecks and optimize your queries.
+Alerts can also be set up for unusual activity to catch situations that may escalate before they do.

 5. Manage Cold Starts

-It is also important to say that cold starts happen when you start a serverless function, which has been idle for a while, and there is more latency than usual since the environment is being initialized.
-This can be mitigated when loading, by keeping functions warm with an interval job to schedule periodic invocations, or, depending on the cloud provider, using provisioned concurrency.
-If you follow this practice, response times for users interacting with your application will improve dramatically.
+Cold starts occur when you start a serverless function that has been idle for a while, and there is more latency than usual during initialization.
+This can be mitigated when loading by keeping functions warm with an interval job to schedule periodic invocations, or, depending on the cloud provider, using provisioned concurrency.
+If you follow this practice, user response times when interacting with your application will improve dramatically.

 6. Plan for Scalability